 MEV serves as a gateway for validators to maximize the value extracted from transactions within a block.
 As early as 2019, the research paper "Flash Boys 2.0," authored by Ari Juels and Lorenz Breidenbach, shed light on its real-world impact, particularly in decentralized exchanges and user experiences.
 The cumulative value of MEV extracted on Ethereum alone surpassed $78 million in early 2021 and has skyrocketed to an astonishing $600 million in 2023.

 MEV has become a cornerstone of Chorus One's research efforts.
 As one of the earliest and most influential contributors to MEV research, we conduct in-house studies and experiments to optimize MEV yield.
-Notably, we were commissioned by dYdX to produce an upcoming in-depth report on MEV within dYdX V4, and released the first public tracker of (pre-protorev) MEV on Osmosis (@chorusonemev).
+Notably, we were commissioned by dYdX to produce an in-depth report on MEV within dYdX v4, and released the first public tracker of (pre-protorev) MEV on Osmosis (@chorusonemev).
 Furthermore, we have developed a customized version of the Solana client to capture MEV opportunities on the Solana network.

 To achieve the highest possible MEV yield, employing effective infrastructure strategies is paramount.
 At Chorus One, we conduct a series of experiments to identify the most efficient combination of strategies, aiming to optimize our MEV performance.
 Below, we delve into the fundamentals of MEV extraction, exploring the solutions we implement to improve our performance.